Contact non-squeezing at large scale via generating functions: Generating functions

-We say that a generating function of a compactly supported Hamiltonian symplectomorphism $\varphi$ of $(\mathbb{R}^{2n} , \omega_0)$ is normalized if it is zero at the critical points corresponding to the point at infinity of $S^{2n}$.
-Its critical values are then equal to the symplectic action of the fixed points of $\varphi$.
-Recall that the symplectic action of a fixed point $p$ of a compactly supported Hamiltonian symplectomorphism $\varphi$ of $(\mathbb{R}^{2n}, \omega_0)$ is defined by
+We say that a generating function $F: \mathbb{R}^{2n} \times \mathbb{R}^N \rightarrow \mathbb{R}$ of a compactly supported symplectomorphism $\varphi$ of $(\mathbb{R}^{2n} , \omega_0)$ is normalized if it is zero at the critical points corresponding to the fixed points outside the support of $\varphi$.
+If $\varphi$ is a compactly supported Hamiltonian symplectomorphism, the critical values of such generating function are then equal to the symplectic action of the fixed points of $\varphi$.
+Recall that the symplectic action of a fixed point $p$ is defined by